 GoPayment is consistent with the high rates, bundled pricing and fine print that plague Intuit credit card processing services in general.
 There are several alternatives to GoPayment that offer lower rates, more transparent pricing, and easier sign up.

 - Intercepted Refunds

 Rates & Fees

-GoPayment utilizes a form of tiered pricing that allows Intuit to surcharge any transaction that it feels does not qualify for its lowest rate.
+Until August of 2014, GoPayment utilized a form of tiered pricing that allows Intuit to surcharge any transaction that it feels does not qualify for its lowest rate.
 However, Intuit does not disclose the criteria for specifically determining which types of transactions will be surcharged.

 GoPayment allows users to choose between two pricing plans.
 The first plan is called Pay-As-You-Go and is targeted at businesses with sporadic or low processing volume.
 The second plan is called Pay Monthly & Save and is targeted at higher volume businesses.